ebcetin/JCIM_codes/README.md

 Codes used in "Kinetic barrier to enzyme inhibition is manipulated by dynamical local interactions in E. coli DHFR" paper

 All datasets are accessible from zenodo.org under the paper name.

+# Figure 2

+for creating dual structure pdb file use hybrid_pdb_prep.py for creating configuration files use config.py for the calculation of energy estimates use parsing.py

 # Figure 4

 Codes for extracting timewise distance information.
 Use it after aligning the structure.